On Mahatma's 150th anniversary, people want Patna Collectorate to be linked with Gandhi Circuit | Devdiscourse

 The high court's stay on demolition of the centuries-old Patna Collectorate has come as a "ray of hope" to people striving for its preservation and on the 150th birth anniversary of the Mahatma, they urged authorities to link the landmark with a Gandhi tourism circuit.
-Some iconic scenes in Richard Attenborough's Oscar-winning 'Gandhi' were filmed at the collectorate, whose Dutch-era Record Room was doubled up as Motihari jail, while British-built DM Office building was shown as a court in the movie.
+Some iconic scenes in Richard Attenborough's Oscar-winning 'Gandhi' were filmed at the collectorate, whose Dutch-era Record Room was doubled up as Motihari jail while British-built DM Office building was shown as a court.

 Gandhi's sesquicentenary evoked the memories of the shooting of the fill in early 1980s.
 "People have been appealing to the Bihar government to save the collectorate and use it as a cultural space, but the government has been adamant about its demolition plan.
 The stay by the Patna High Court has sent a wave of confidence among heritage lovers," said Anjum Abdin, a city resident.